dartmoon-io/laravel-localized-routes/README.md

 php artisan vendor:publish --provider="Dartmoon\LaravelLocalizedRoutes\LaravelLocalizedRoutesServiceProvider"
 ```

-Then you will find a new `locales.php` file inside your `config` folder.
+Then you will find two new files (`locales.php` and `localized-routes.php`) files inside your `config` folder.

+The file `locales.php` contains the list of the available locales.
+By default it is as follows:
 ```php
 <?php
 /**